College football's 50 best players in 2018

 Key stat: 1,037 rushing yards, 10 TDs

-The aptly named running back was a difficult one to catch for opposing defenses, averaging 6.69 yards per rush and was third in the conference with 1,037 yards and 10 touchdowns.
-Swift even attained those numbers despite battling various injuries throughout the first half of the season, but he was a key part of the Bulldogs' stretch run to the SEC championship game, rushing for 100-plus yards in four of Georgia's last five regular-season games.
+The aptly named running back was a difficult one to catch for opposing defenses, averaging 6.69 yards per rush and finishing third in the conference with 1,037 yards and 10 touchdowns.
+Swift even attained those numbers despite battling various injuries throughout the first half of the season.
+He was a key part of the Bulldogs' stretch run to the SEC championship game, rushing for 100-plus yards in four of Georgia's last five regular-season games.

 47. MITCH HYATT